• Skip to primary navigation

 The protein content of beans depends on the type of bean as well.
 For instance, black-eyed peas contain seven grams of protein per cup, while wax beans contain six grams per one-fourth cup.

-However, not only is just how much protein there is important; also consider where this protein comes from.
-Beans are typically high in amino acids which are essential to good health and building muscles
+However, not only is the amount of protein essential, but also consider where this protein comes from.
+Beans are typically high in amino acids, which are vital to good health and building muscles.

 Beans are also high in fiber.
 Eating foods that are high in fiber helps to reduce cholesterol levels, which helps prevent heart disease.
-Increases in soluble fiber intake have been associated with decreases in serum cholesterol levels as well as lowering blood glucose.
+Increases in soluble fiber intake have been associated with decreases in serum cholesterol levels and lower blood glucose.

 Amaranth - Vegan Protein Sources

-Amaranth is a protein-rich grain that can be used in many different dishes such as desserts, side dishes, etc. The leaves are edible too.
-This grain is pseudo-cereal.
+Amaranth is a protein-rich grain that can be used in many different dishes, such as desserts and side dishes.
+The leaves are edible too.
+This grain is a pseudo-cereal.
 It's gluten-free also.

 Hemp Seeds